USMLE Step 1 & Step 2

 UCSF School of Medicine

-"I scored 15 points higher on Step 1 than my practice exams.
-The adaptive learning really works!"
+Scored 15 points higher on Step 1 than my practice exams.
+The spaced repetition made the difference.

 EC